ephemeraHQ/xmtp-inbox-web/README.md

 This app has not undergone a formal security audit.

 > **Note**
-> You might also be interested in the [XMTP Quickstart React chat app](https://github.com/xmtp/xmtp-quickstart-react), which provides lighter weight code than the XMTP Inbox app.
+> You might also be interested in the [XMTP Quickstart React chat app](https://github.com/xmtp/xmtp-quickstart-react), which provides lighter-weight code than the XMTP Inbox app.
 You can use the Quickstart app to learn to build a basic messaging app.

 ## Get started